arafato/azure-core-concepts-book/README.md

 Each Azure AD tenant is distinct and separate from other Azure AD tenants.

-An Azure AD tenant has always the following domain assigned **.onmicrosoft.com.* For example, if you sign up with your MS consumer account *joe.doe@outlook.com* and Azure AD tenant is automatically created for you similiar to *joedoeoutlook.onmicrosoft.com*.
+An Azure AD tenant has always the following domain assigned **.onmicrosoft.com.* For example, if you sign up with your MS consumer account *joe.doe@outlook.com* an Azure AD tenant is automatically created for you similiar to *joedoeoutlook.onmicrosoft.com*.
 A user *Lilli* created in this directory would be referred to as *lilli@joedoeoutlook.onmicrosoft.com*.
 Of yourse, if you have your own domain, you can create a CNAME to joedoeoutlook.onmicrosoft.com so that users do not need to use these ackward-looking user-name accounts.

 A tenant houses the users in a company and the information about them - their passwords,